-W. Sumner Davis received a BA in Psychology from the University of Maine at Farmington (1992-1994), MSHS in Community Health Programming from Springfield College (1995-1996), M.Div in Philosophy from Bangor Theological Seminary (1996-2000), CAS in Marriage and Family Services from Capella University (2007-2009), MPH in Public Health from Walden University (2009-2011), PhD in Health Science from Walden University (2011-2105), CAS in Clinical Research Administration from Walden University (2015-2016), CAS in Applied Project Management from Walden University (2016-2017).
-He is currently completing a MHA in Healthcare Administration, MSCJ in Criminal Justice, and MSc in Forensic psychology from Walden University.
+W Sumner Davis received a BA in Psychology from the University of Maine at Farmington, MSSc in Community Health Psychology from Springfield College, MDiv in Philosophy from Bangor Theological Seminary, CAS in Marriage and Family Services from Capella University, MPH in Public Health from Walden University, PhD in Epidemiology from Walden University, CAS in Clinical Research Administration from Walden University, CAS in Applied Project Management from Walden University, MHA in Healthcare Administration, MSCJ in Criminal Justice, and MSc in Forensic psychology from Walden University.
 He has studied infectious disease and tropical medicine at the London School of Hygiene & Tropical medicine, and is currently studying Biomedical Diagnostics at the University of Arizona, and Infectious Diseases at Drexel University.

 The stories in this blog are fictional, unless otherwise noted.
 While the characters are not based on any person or persons, the symptomatology, diagnosis, and conclusions are based on actual medical and epidemiological science.
 The posts concerning non-medical topics are simply a foray into other areas of interest to the writer, and may allow the reader the opportunity to explore new and interesting subjects.

 If you would like to see a condition discussed or a topic explored, please email Dr. Davis at: firstname.lastname@example.org

 Feedback is always welcomed.